 In the electronic sectors, the components that constitute a wide range of devices are much smaller than in the other conventional robotics application, thus assuring the quality and preciseness of higher-end devices.
-Accuracy in the manufacturing of these devices is crucial as the precision of locating, assembling, and placing the parts is critical for the proper functioning of any device.
+Furthermore, accuracy in the manufacturing of these devices is crucial as the precision of locating, assembling, and placing the parts is critical for the proper functioning of any device.
 Besides these, the fragility of the components demands gentle handling to avoid micro-cracks or other potential physical damages to the products.

 Robotics thus contribute to the production of high output, adaptability, increased yield in the electronics and fabrication industry.

 The word “robot” is derived from the Czech word “Robotnik,” which means “to slave.”
 In the early 1960s, Factories initially commenced using these machines to handle some of the dangerous and mundane operations that humans didn’t prefer working on.
 But, the robots emerged more powerful than they were destined to be, taking up unwanted tasks and accomplishing the work with unprecedented accuracy, efficiency, speed, and precision.
 Presently, they can perform a range of functions that can be classified as Type of movement, Application, Architecture, Brand, Ability to be collaborative according to various criteria.

 With the rise in labor costs and higher competition for low-wage overseas, more and more manufacturers are using robot technologies.
-90% of the present modern robots are found in factories.
+As a result, 90% of modern robots are found in factories.

 Industrial robots in the manufacturing sector boost qualitative performance with predictable action and specific behavior, thereby enabling the production of high-quality products on a colossal scale outperforming their human counterparts.

 Though automation in the manufacturing sector might seem like a mammoth investment, it is highly cost-effective with high quality and effective production, leading to an exponential increase in revenue.